Skip to main content

 • We need exactly amount coins

-• The DP simplifies to a direct calculation
+• The DP simplifies to a direct calculation: return amount

 But our general solution still works correctly!